-Today is the day after Christmas, and whether or not you and your family celebrated big or small, it’s a super GRRRReat day (just like the other 364 days of the year are) to show your furry family members how much you love them!
+Today is Christmas, and whether or not you and your family celebrate big or small, it’s a super GRRRReat day (just like the other 364 days of the year are) to show your furry family members how much you love them!
 Making them part of the family is why we adopt in the first place, so take a time out EVERY DAY….drop your purse, briefcase or backpack when you come home and get on the floor and play; make time for a walk WITHOUT your cell phone so that you tune in to your dog; let your cat curl in your lap and give her your undivided attention.
 Paying attention is one of the best ways to make sure you pets stay safe – by noticing them and keeping their environment safe.

 You may have heard of Zoonoses – diseases that cross the species barrier, meaning diseases we can get from or give to our pets.
 Rabies, ringworm, giardia for instance.
 Well, a new word has been coined in the last few years…ZOOEYIA (ZOO-ey-ah).
 It describes the health benefits pets provide us – not diseases but good things, the opposite of Zoonoses!
 The word comes from the Greek roots “zoion” for animal and “hygeia” for the Greek Goddess of health.